paulaime/iOS-Privacy-Guide/README.md

 **5. Firewall & content blocker** – Use [DNSCloak](https://github.com/s-s/dnscloak), [AdGuard](https://adguard.com) or [Blokada](https://blokada.org) to block ads and trackers, and prevent your apps from contacting unnecessary servers.

+**6. Password manager** – Use a password manager like [Bitwarden](https://bitwarden.com) to securely generate and manage all your passwords.

 ### Credits

 * iOS icon by [Icon8](https://icons8.com)